isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-can-fleas-live-without-a-host/index.md

 In fact, a female flea will not lay her first eggs until after her first blood meal.
 Hence they need to find a host so they quickly attach to feed and continue with the next stage of the life cycle.
 Related:
 Using Dawn Dish Soap for Fleas?
-### **Life Cycle of a Flea� **
+### **Life Cycle of a Flea **
 A flea has a life span of between 60-100 days.
-But they can live even for a whole year even the conditions are not conducive for the egg, larvae, or pupae to rapture to the next stage.��Lets have a closer look at the different stages and their behaviors.
+But they can live even for a whole year even the conditions are not conducive for the egg, larvae, or pupae to rapture to the next stage.Lets have a closer look at the different stages and their behaviors.
 ### **Eggs **
 This is the first stage in a life cycle.
 A flea likes to lay its eggs on the host.
 Most of the preferred hosts are pets at home because their blood is nutritious and makes fleas lay more eggs.
 - When the pet is grooming or shaking, these eggs fall on the carpets, bedding, furniture, and any other surface